-A Review of the 2004 Studio Album by Finnish Thrash Metal Band Mokoma Called The Court of This World Prince
+A Review of the 2004 Studio Album by Finnish Thrash Metal Band Mokoma Called the Court of the Prince of the World

 What is the Album's Title Really?

 Finnish groovy thrash metal band Mokoma started exploring the thrash metal genre in 2003 with their album Kurimus.
 Their 2004 studio album called This World’s Ruin Hovi or whatever it is called depending upon which translator you use is just one more album added to this band’s repertoire.
-Wikipedia says that the album’s title means Court of the Prince of This World.
-It is generally accepted that Wikipedia should not be relied upon as a reliable source for researching information as anyone can edit those pages.
-That’s how this writer has been taught in his college level courses.
+The Court of the Prince of The World is the title that we will use for this review.
 Good background research from reliable sources is a good strategy to use even for musical album reviews.
-For the purposes of this album review we will use the title The Court of the Prince of the World for the album title for the review.
+But for the purposes of this album review we will use the title called The Court of the Prince of the World for the album title for the review.
 I’ve had to look up this information at least a few times and it has been challenging to say the least.

 How Does the Album Begin?

-Beginning the album is the slower, slushier song Play Country.
+Beginning the album is the slower, slushier song Repeat the Earth.
 This is the direct opposite of the beginning of the previous album Kurimus where the first song of that album was fast, exciting, and energetic!
-The Back of the Tomb may be the strongest song of the album and it is a very good melodic, mid-tempo thrash tune that is about the various human emotions such as love or hate.
+From the Back of the Grave may be the strongest song of the album and it is a very good melodic, mid-tempo thrash tune that is about the various human emotions such as love or hate.
 The slushy kind of guitar part in this first song may turn off some listeners but for me this is more interesting thrash metal than say Prong for instance.

 The Album's Production and Style